Eomm/blog-posts/posts/bonus-mongodb.md

 by *[Manuel Spigolon](https://twitter.com/ManuEomm)*

-In this article I will show you how to use Fastify and MongoDB together!
+In this article I will show you how to use Fastify and MongoDB together building a CRUD plugin!

 > This post has been inspired by [`fastify-in-practice`](https://github.com/Eomm/fastify-in-practice/#fastify-in-practice)
 > A talk I gave at the Come to Code 2021 conference in Italy!